xward/ragent_bay/exts/protogen/protocol_generator/doc/Protocol_file_description.md

 * "protocol_version": (int) must be incremented each time a change is made to the protocol file (to ensure the device and the server have the same version of the protocol).
 * "protogen_version": (int) for future use, set it to 1 for now.
+* "package": (string) Java-style package name using only lowercase letters.
+Used to namespace the protocol.
 * "messages": defines the messages exchanged between the server and the device.
 A message is merely a data format.
 * "sequences": defines the sequences.
 A sequence is a succession of message exchanges between device and server.
 * "cookies": defines cookies attached to messages (disclaimer: cookies functionnality has not been fully tested).
 * "name": (string) name of the protocol.
 Must begin with an uppercase letter.

-An additionnal optional attribute can be defined:
+Optional attributes can be defined:

-* generic_error_callback: (string) callback to be called when an error occured and there is no more specific appropriate callback
+* generic_error_callback: (string) callback to be called when an error occured and there is no more specific appropriate callback.
+Must be defined on the global sequence controller.
+* out_of_sequence_callback: (string) callback to be called when a Protogen message was received and decoded by the device, but is not associated with any running sequence (for instance, this could happen if the device sends a query to the server, then reboots, then receives the response).
+If not defined, Protogen will simply drop the message.

 Template of the protocol file:

    {
-      "name": "MyProtocolName"
+      "name": "MyProtocolName",
       "protocol_version": 1,
       "protogen_version": 1,
+      "package":"com.test.example",
       "messages": {},
       "cookies": {},
       "sequences": {}